-475 Conclusions of the Conference.
+&lt;sup>475 Conclusions of the Conference.

-476 See VIDAS (op. cit. in footnote 7), p.
+&lt;sup>476 See VIDAS (op. cit. in footnote 7), p.
 348.

-478 See discussion in VIDAS and KOSTELAC MARKOVČIĆ, Ballast Water and Alien Species: Regulating Global Transfers and Regional Consequences, in VIDAS and SCHEI (eds) (op.cit. in footnote 35), pp. 390-392.
+&lt;sup>478 See discussion in VIDAS and KOSTELAC MARKOVČIĆ, Ballast Water and Alien Species: Regulating Global Transfers and Regional Consequences, in VIDAS and SCHEI (eds) (op.cit. in footnote 35), pp. 390-392.

-on ballast water management.
+may represent a sound basis either for its update and finalisation or as a starting point for the preparation of a new PSSA proposal.
+Noteworthy is the fact that the draft proposal was prepared by the Joint Expert Group on PSSA, which included representatives from all Adriatic States, apart from Greece.
+Furthermore, the list of proposed protective measures was elaborated in close coordination with the at that time TrilateralCommission, which participated in the preparation of the proposal prevalently through its sub-commission on ballast water management.
 A lot of painstaking work was invested by different bodies and experts on the proposal.
 The fact that the proposal was close to its finalisation makes its update, upgrade and eventual submission to the IMO a feasible option.

 Based on the said proposal, an Adriatic PSSA area should have embraced the entire Adriatic Sea, including the territorial seas, zones under sovereign rights or jurisdiction of coastal States and the high seas.
-It should have included the entire Channel of Otranto area, north from the latitude 40°25'00'' N. Such geographical extent corresponded and still corresponds to the area of application of the existing associated protective measures in the Adriatic Sea.
+It should have included the entire Channel of Otranto area, north from the latitude 40°25'00" N. Such geographical extent corresponded and still corresponds to the area of application of the existing associated protective measures in the Adriatic Sea.
 The proposal accordingly intended to include and furthermore build upon existing associated protective measures, including mandatory and proposed routing measures and ADRIREP.
 Within an eventual new PSSA proposal, researches could be undertaken on whether to geographically extend the proposed PSSA further into the Ionian Sea, particularly to the area outside, but adjacent to, the Channel of Otranto.